Home Info Capybara - Habitat, Behavior & Facts, Size

 The large size and hidden aquatic nature of the capybaras as well as their slow and calm disposition make them a perfect prey for several hungry predators.
 Different wild animals, like Jaguars, Ocelots and Pumas are the major predators of these rodents with the inclusion of Caimans and Eagles that hunt the younger capybara from the sky.
 They are one of the most-favorite foods of Anaconda along with other species of big snakes.

 Capybaras are also hunted down by humans for their meat along with the pricey hide.
-Although the population of Capybaras is not considered to be threatened in any way, their numbers in the abovementioned areas have significantly declined.
+While capybara populations are not currently considered threatened, their numbers in the areas mentioned have significantly decreased.
 The loss of habitats in these areas has also contributed to these rodents’ decrease, as they are used to living in freshwater.

 What they Eat (Capybara Diet)